Pierre Bostani: Life

-Travels to Rome, Paris, Constantinople
+Travels to Rome, Paris, Istanbul

 Bostani accompanied Maronite Patriarch Massad on his trip to Rome in June 1867 to attend the 1800th anniversary of the martyrdom of Saints Peter and Paul.
 Patriarch Massad was the second Maronite Patriarch to travel to Rome after Jeremy el-Amchiti had done so in the 13th century.
-It was in Rome that Archbishop Bostani was named Assistant to the Pontifical Throne by Pope Pius IX on June 17, 1867.
+It was in Rome that Archbishop Bostani was named Assistant to the Pontifical Throne by Pope Pius IX on 17 June 1867.
 In becoming Assistant to the Pontifical Throne, Pierre Bostani immediately entered the Papal nobility as Count of Rome.

 Following Rome, Patriarch Massad and Bostani travelled to France where they met Napoleon III.
-The delegation then journeyed to Constantinople where they were received by Sultan Abdul-Aziz in his palace.
+The delegation then journeyed to Istanbul where they were received by Sultan Abdul-Aziz in his palace.
 Archbishop Bostani was presented with the Ottoman Order of the Medjidie.

 Two years later, Patriarch Massad requested that Archbishop Bostani head the Maronite delegation that would attend the First Vatican Council in Rome in 1869.
 On Friday 1 July 1870, during the 80th General Congregation of the Council, Archbishop Bostani celebrated the official mass in the Vatican.

 The Council had just met when King Victor Emmanuel II attacked Rome and deposed Pope Pius IX.
-Pius IX suspended the Council indefinitely on October 20, 1870.
+Pius IX suspended the Council indefinitely on 20 October 1870.